gentilijuanmanuel/betterReads/README.md

-# betterReads: Proyecto final de la materia Técnicas y Tecnologías Avanzadas de Desarrollo de Software (TTADS)
+# betterReads: Final project for the subject: Técnicas y Tecnologías Avanzadas de Desarrollo de Software (TTADS)

-betterReads es una página web focalizada en la reseña de libros y de autores de los mismos.
+betterReads is a web page about authors and books reviews, similar to the known goodReads.

-Las tecnologías que utilizamos son:
+Here is a list of some of the technologies and libraries used in the project.

 - Angular 4.
 - Kute JS.